Panama Canal Gatun Locks aerial view

 ONGOING WATER CRISIS – Gatun Lake Levels Critical

 El Niño-driven drought continues to impact canal operations in 2026.
-Gatun Lake—the canal's freshwater reservoir—remains below optimal levels, forcing ongoing transit restrictions.
+Gatun Lake remains below optimal levels, forcing ongoing transit restrictions.
 Daily transits reduced from 36-40 to 28-32.
 Slot auction premiums remain elevated.
 The Panama Canal Authority has implemented water conservation measures including cross-filling between locks and recycling basins, but full recovery requires significant rainfall in the watershed.

 📊 Strategic Overview